Typhon Frost Hydra Wizard BiS Gear, Gems, and Paragon Points

 Best in Slot Gear and Alternatives

 The build takes advantage of the full 6-piece The Typhon's Veil set bonus, incorporating five of the six available items and completing the requirements via a Ring of Royal Grandeur in the Cube.
-As far as bonuses go, the 2-piece set bonus is doubles the duration of Hydras (from 15 seconds to 30) and increases the number of heads on multi-headed Hydras by two; the latter part of the bonus locks you out of the Mammoth Hydra option and influences a lot of the coming gear choices.
+As far as bonuses go, the 2-piece set bonus is doubles the duration of Hydras (from 15 seconds to 30) and increases the number of heads on multi-headed Hydras by two; the latter part of the bonus locks you out of the Mammoth Hydra option and influences a lot of the following gear choices.
 The 4-piece bonus offers the usual damage reduction associated with the tier, but flavourfully ties it to the number of active Hydra heads and culls their number as you take damage; thankfully, with an internal 2-second cooldown, so you do not lose all your set-induced toughness in one unfortunate burst.
 Last, but not least, the 6-piece bonus is a straight damage multiplier for each active Hydra head.

 As mentioned above, you will be dropping one of the Typhon set pieces and introducing a synergistic legendary item for the build.
 Depending on your better rolled legendary, you will either drop Typhon's Claws and replace them with Tasker and Theo, or switch out Typhon's Frons for The Magistrate.
 Tasker and Theo is a valuable addition to summoner-based builds due to its attack speed increase for pets, which acts as a separate multiplier for their damage calculation.
 The Magistrate on the other hand is a dedicated Hydra Wizard Hat, which adds a straightforward damage multiplier to them and makes them periodically cast Frost Nova, adding some welcome safety to the build.
 Due to the importance of a perfected Tasker and Theo unique property in order to reach important Attack Speed breakpoints (see the section below), we advise that you cube this glove (which perfects the property) and equip The Magistrate early on; if you happen upon a 50% IAS Tasker, swap the items around instead.

 Desired Stats, Breakpoints and Other Notes

-For Defense stats, aim for a life pool of 500k+; dropping as much as you can for offense as you grow accustomed to the build.
+For Defense stats, aim for a life pool of 800k+; dropping as much as you can for offense as you grow accustomed to the build.
 You will mostly sustain through Life per Hit on gear, with at least one high roll in your setup (i.e. bracer).

 All augmentations on gear should be done with your main stat, Intelligence.